vitorm04/docs.pt-br/docs/visual-basic/language-reference/statements/mid-statement.md

 ## <a name="parts"></a>Partes
  `Target`
  Necessário.
-Nome da variável de `String` a ser modificada.
+Name of the `String` variable to modify.

  `Start`
  Necessário.
 Expressão `Integer`.
-Posição do caractere no `Target` onde começa a substituição do texto. `Start` usa um índice baseado em um.
+Character position in `Target` where the replacement of text begins. `Start` uses a one-based index.

  `Length`
  Opcional.
 Expressão `Integer`.
-Número de caracteres a serem substituídos.
-Se for omitido, todos os `String` serão usados.
+Number of characters to replace.
+If omitted, all of `String` is used.

  `StringExpression`
- Necessário. `String` expressão que substitui parte de `Target`.
+ Necessário. `String` expression that replaces part of `Target`.

 ## <a name="exceptions"></a>Exceções